feitnomore/ambassador-istio/datawire-doc/with-istio-new.md

 ```

 *Note:* Assuming ambassador-monitor service is runnning on default namespace.

-This can be added either by editting the ConfigMap on the fly using the dashboard or kubectl, or by extracting the ConfigMap definition from Istio's YAML.
-An extracted YAML is provided as example [here](https://github.com/blablabla).
+*Note:* You can also add the scrape by hand by using kubectl edit or dashboard.

 Afer adding the `scrape`, Istio's Prometheus POD needs to be restarted:
 ```sh